Halfmoonly/feignx-plugin/README.md

 </div>

-FeignX is a SpringCloud OpenFeign Assistant
+OpenFeign Assistant is a Free SpringCloud Assistant

 FeignX is inspired by IDEA's star plugin MybatisX.